Loading...

 File uploads

 Request parameters that correspond to file uploads in multipart requests are typed as io.Reader.
-The contents of the io.Reader will by default be sent as a multipart form part with the file name of "anonymous_file" and content-type of "application/octet-stream", so we recommend always specifying a custom content-type with the anthropic.File(reader io.Reader, filename string, contentType string) helper we provide to easily wrap any io.Reader with the appropriate file name and content type.
+The contents of the io.Reader will by default be sent as a multipart form part with the file name of "anonymous_file" and content-type of "application/octet-stream", so the recommended approach is to specify a custom content-type with the anthropic.File(reader io.Reader, filename string, contentType string) helper, which easily wraps any io.Reader with the appropriate file name and content type.

 // A file from the file system